glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 ---

 class: title
+# &nbsp;
 ![](images/lca-logo.png)

 ???

 And if you're interested in coming to a development sprint, we'll be at two open source events in Sydney in the next few months

-Linux conf Austalia is on in January, and while it doesn't have sprints, do let us know and we can probably do a minisprint one evening
+Linux conf Austalia is on in January, tickets available now, and while it doesn't have sprints, do let us know if you're coming along and we can do a mini sprint.

-And as we have for the past few years now, we'll be running sprints at PyCon Austarlia, the national Python language conference, in August.
+And as we have for the past few years now, we'll be running sprints at PyCon Austarlia, the national Python language conference, in August next year.

 ---